 After receiving approval and implementing the investment, the investor must comply with its undertakings.
-The investor is also required to submit a "progress report" to the IRD (or CSIR) approximately 12-18 months after closing and every 12-18 months thereafter for the duration of the undertakings, so that the IRD (or CSIR) may assess whether the investor is complying with its undertakings.
+The investor is also required to submit a "progress report" to FIRES (or CSIR) approximately 12-18 months after closing and every 12-18 months thereafter for the duration of the undertakings, so that FIRES (or CSIR) may assess whether the investor is complying with its undertakings.

-The Minister is empowered to demand that an investor comply with its undertakings.
-If an investor fails to comply with a demand issued by the Minister, the Minister may apply to a superior court for an order directing the investor to comply with the undertakings, requiring it to divest itself of the acquired business and imposing a penalty not exceeding \$10,000 for each day of contravention.
+The minister is empowered to demand that an investor comply with its undertakings.
+If an investor fails to comply with a demand issued by the minister, the minister may apply to a superior court for an order directing the investor to comply with the undertakings, requiring it to divest itself of the acquired business and imposing a penalty not exceeding \$10,000 for each day of contravention.

-In 2009, the Minister brought court proceedings against U.S. Steel in relation to alleged shortcomings in performing its undertakings.
-In 2011, the Minister reached an out-of-court settlement with U.S. Steel, in return for U.S. Steel's commitment to significantly enhanced undertakings.
+In 2009, the minister brought court proceedings against U.S. Steel in relation to alleged shortcomings in performing its undertakings.
+In 2011, the minister reached an out-of-court settlement with U.S. Steel, in return for U.S. Steel's commitment to significantly enhanced undertakings.
 Typically, however, an investor will reach an agreed solution with the Minister concerning a failure to fulfill undertakings.